vdfink2014/AI-class/README.md

 print(output)
 '''
+Quick answers:
+Error 0:
+You didn't install hugging face!
+Go ahead and type pip install huggingface_hub in the powershell!
+Error 1:
+Make sure if you are using the model from this site: https://huggingface.co/models?inference=warm&pipeline_tag=text-generation&sort=trending.
+Else, try to change the model.
+Error 2:
+Make sure if you are using the model from this site: https://huggingface.co/models?inference=warm&pipeline_tag=text-to-image&sort=trending.
+Else, try to change the model.
 Huge thanks to hugging face in this project.
 Please, visit their sites: https://huggingface.co That's all for this project!